FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 We'd love to hear your thoughts on this approach.
 Have you implemented similar context propagation strategies in your projects?
-Please feel free to reach out to us to share your experiences or ask questions!
+[Please feel free to [reach out to us here](https://docs.ferretdb.io/#community) to share your experiences or ask questions!